thebitmonk/send_post_api/docs/AccountipstatApi.md

-Get All Aggregated Provider Stats for a IP
+Get All Aggregated Provider Stats for a IP <br>

 ### Example
 ```javascript